Assurance Claims

 vault.device-bound-keyslot

-crates/paranoid-vault/src/lib.rs; CLI vault TUI tests; docs/reference/ai-review.md
+crates/paranoid-vault/src/lib.rs; vault tests; CLI vault TUI tests; docs/reference/ai-review.md; make verify-assurance

 vault.mnemonic-recovery-keyslot

-crates/paranoid-vault/src/lib.rs; vault tests; docs/reference/ai-review.md
+crates/paranoid-vault/src/lib.rs; vault tests; docs/reference/ai-review.md; docs/reference/vault-format.md; docs/reference/federal-readiness.md; make verify-assurance

 vault.certificate-wrapped-keyslot

-crates/paranoid-vault/src/lib.rs; vault tests; docs/reference/ai-review.md
+crates/paranoid-vault/src/lib.rs; vault tests; docs/reference/ai-review.md; docs/reference/vault-format.md; docs/reference/federal-readiness.md; make verify-assurance

 ops.shared-policy-boundary